Ads

 Phased Array Inspection

-Phased array inspection is one of the latest ultrasonic instruments to detect flaws in composite structures.
+Phased array inspection is one of the latest ultrasonic inspection methods used to detect flaws in composite structures.
 It operates under the same principle of operation as pulse echo, but it uses 64 sensors at the same time, which speeds up the process.
 [Figure 5]

 Figure 5.
 Phased array testing equipment